MEDICINAL PROPERTIES OF GINGER

 Ginger constitutes a good resource for some circulatory diseases because it favours blood circulation.
 It helps to dissolve blood clots in the arteries and diminish the levels of cholesterol in blood.
 By making blood more fluid it helps to prevent a series of vascular accidents as:

-Cold: This same infusion previously seen can be good in the event of cold to eliminate the congestion that take place in the chest as a consequence of the accumulation of mucosity.
-Lemon and ginger, served very hot, will help to expectorate a loaded chest, especially if we add them a good spoonful of honey.
+- Cold: This same infusion previously seen can be good in the event of cold to eliminate the congestion that take place in the chest as a consequence of the accumulation of mucosity.
+Lemon and ginger, served very hot, will help to expectorate a loaded chest, especially if we add them a good spoonful of honey. (*See: Ginger for cold and congestion)

 - Multiple sclerosis: The anti-inflammatory and stimulant properties of this plant, which could help reduce the inflammatory effects on myelin and help increase the vigor of patients with multiple sclerosis, who are often affected by constant fatigue.
 (Infusion of one teaspoon of dried plant per cup of water.
 Take one cup a day.
 You can eat fresh if you cut into very fine pieces)